grafana/cortex-jsonnet/README.md

 # Deprecated

-This project has been deprecated and moved to [Grafana Mimir jsonnet](https://github.com/grafana/mimir/tree/main/operations/mimir).
+This project has been deprecated:

+- If you're using Grafana Mimir, please use [Grafana Mimir jsonnet](https://github.com/grafana/mimir/tree/main/operations/mimir) instead
+- If you're using Cortex, please use [Cortex jsonnet](https://github.com/cortexproject/cortex-jsonnet) instead

 # Jsonnet for Cortex on Kubernetes